 Intensive Gemara Seminar Shabbat – With Rabbi Jesse Horn: Learn to rigorously read and dissect the text of Tractate Shabbat, to ask major questions, and to develop and analyze the answers and approaches offered.
 Available via archived recordings.

 Intensive Gemara Seminar: Beitza – With Rabbi David Brofsky: In this course, we will explore the most fundamental, and practical laws of holiday topics as they appear in Masechet Beitza.
-Available via archived recordings.
+Available via the archived recordings.